 In August of 2009, EWH launched an annual design competition that is unique in being directed at the needs of developing country health care.
 Hot on the heels of the success of the initial iterations (c.f. right column for past winners), EWH continues to accept new submissions for the competition each academic year.
-To be eligible to enter the competition, a university must have an EWH chapter in good standing.
-There are cash prizes for winning teams, and we are now accepting applications for 2013!
+To be eligible to enter the competition, all participants must be members of an EWH chapter in good standing.
+There are cash prizes for winning teams, and we are now accepting applications for 2014!

 Participating teams are invited to create a multi-disciplinary Innovation Team that brings engineering students from the EWH chapter and industry engineers together with expertise in industrial design, social entrepreneurism, business planning, etc. Indeed, the Teams can choose to work with any organization from the global health community to help them identify one or more challenges in providing health care in developing countries that appear suited to a technology solution.

 As an EWH partner and sponsor of the EWH Design Competition, National Instruments is making NI LabVIEW and other NI hardware and software products available to teams that will use them to design, prototype, or test their entry.
 Please contact us for more information about this opportunity.